freedaxin/head_body_buffers/README.md

 When transfer packets in network composed of a fixed length "head" and a variable length "body", the "data" event emitted by node socket probably not a complete packet, but part of several packets.
 This tool help you get the "head" and "body" from the buffers.

-If the "body" is in a single buffer, data will not be copyed to a new buffer, just use buffer.slice() to reference data.
+If the "head" and "body" is in a single buffer, data will not be copyed to a new buffer, just use buffer.slice() to reference data.

-see the test for usage.
+see the test for more usage samples.

 # Install